tatiananantes/skills-workshops/differentiation/README.md

 This is a very effective form of differentiation.
 In essence, students complete different tasks depending on their 'level':

 - **Novice students** will be supported by a scaffold through the activity.
-This could be a [CBL scaffold](https://github.com/makersacademy/course-design/issues/56), or something [more sophisticated](https://en.wikipedia.org/wiki/Instructional_scaffolding).
+This could be a [Challenge Based Learning scaffold](https://github.com/makersacademy/course-design/issues/56), or something [more sophisticated](https://en.wikipedia.org/wiki/Instructional_scaffolding).
 They may repeat the activity without the scaffold, too.
 - **Intermediate students** will do the activity without a scaffold.
 - **Advanced students** will do the activity without a scaffold, but with an [extension](https://github.com/makersacademy/course-design/issues/57).